 What is Writing Call Options

 Options are one of the derivative instruments used in the world of finance in order to transfer risk from one entity to another and also can be used for hedging or arbitrage or speculation.
-By definition, Call options are a financial instrument which gives its holder (buyer) the right but not the obligation to buy the underlying asset at a predetermined price during the period of the contract.
+By definition, Call options are a financial instrument that gives its holder (buyer) the right but not the obligation to buy the underlying asset at a predetermined price during the period of the contract.

 - Writing Call Options